Umberto Eco (born,

 The influences that have lifted

 the race to a higher moral level are education, freedom, leisure, the humanizing

 Don't take our word for it.
 Read

 The Bible was a collection of books written at different

 times by different men -- a strange mixture of diverse human documents

 -- and a tissue of irreconcilable notions.
 Inspired?
 The Bible is

 Why should an atheist pay more taxes so that a church

-the church exemption answer it?
+the apologists for the church exemption answer it?